Azure-Samples/azure-chaos-engineering/Readme.md

 ## Getting Started

 To begin using Azure Chaos Engineering, you must install certain prerequisites and execute PowerShell scripts to log in to Azure, configure your environment, deploy resources, and run experiments.
+### Change log

+- October 1st, 2024
+   - Added new scenario to inject faults for the VMSS behind aks
+   - New scenario to target VM
+   - Ne w scenario to simulate Availabilty Zone Down by isolating an AKS node (vmss instance in specific availabiltiy zone)
+- September 25th, 2024 - First Release

 ### Prerequisites